• Concept Blog

 A majority of entries at the low end of the spectrum may indicate that you are most interested in topics of which you know little about, perhaps suggesting a love of learning for its own sake.

-5. Are there any ideas or data that you are afraid to question your certainty of?
+An even spread throughout the spectrum may indicate a balanced interest between self-examination and learning new information. - Are there any ideas or data that you are afraid to question your certainty of?
 Typically the higher on the spectrum an item is, the harder it is to challenge.
 The reason for this may relate to cognitive effort: long-held beliefs inform our perceptions of the world, and evidence disproving an idea we had hitherto perceived as factual can force us to re-evaluate other factual perceptions, sureties, and convictions which had used the it as a factual basis.
 Such an event can be an overwhelming and frightening experience, and to avoid it the human mind will often deny evidence disproving long-held sureties.